 The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities at the year-end and the amounts reported for income and expenditure during the year.
-Estimates and assumptions are made taking into account historical experience, current trends, and other relevant factors.
-However, the nature of estimation means that the actual results could differ from the assumptions and estimates.
+Estimates and assumptions are made taking into account historical experience, current trends, and future expectations.
+However, actual outcomes could be different from the assumptions and estimates made.
+The items in the net asset statement for which there is a significant risk of material adjustment the following year are as follows;